 People Making it Happen

-While the tooling is fundamental to the entire production process of custom ceramic parts, it is the highly-trained and skilled group of toolmakers at Ceramco that set us apart from our competition.
+While the tooling is fundamental to the entire production process of OEM ceramic parts, it is the highly-trained and skilled group of toolmakers at Ceramco that set us apart from our competition.
 We welcome questions or inquiries regarding Ceramco CNC capabilities, specifics on Ceramco LPIM tooling, HPIM tooling or any of the related processes.

 1.The preferred 3-D model file format is .IGS/.IGES but it may not be required.
 Other drawings must supplement a 3-D model file to include dimensions, tolerances, and other critical specifications.